 A strange-looking breed, these dogs are intelligent and lively.
 Though they will be outgoing with you and those you live with, they will likely be timid with new people.

-These are another of the best dog breeds for women who live by themselves and don't mind spending a lot of time with their pets.
+These are among the best dog breeds for women who live by themselves and don't mind spending a lot of time with their pets.

 For Women Who Want Companion Dogs